-Goddess Bhimakali – family deity of the Bushahar dynasty lives and rules in Sarahan.
+Goddess Bhimakali – the family deity of the Bushahar dynasty lives and rules in Sarahan.
 It was the capital of princely state after it moved here from Kamru near Sangla.
 Before it was moved to the banks of Sutlej at Rampur.
-Sarahan is located uphill from Jeori, a small hill town with Bhimakali temple is at the center of its existence.
+Sarahan is located uphill from Jeori, a small hill town with the temple at the center of its existence.
 The drive to Sarahan takes you a bit away from Sutlej.
 But a lot closer to the lovely views of Shrikhand range of Himalayas.

 Legends of Bhimakali Temple